r1mar/node-odata/README.md

 ## Batch request

-node-odata is able to process a collected request.
+@r1mar/nota is able to process a collected request.
 This means the client can send multiple operations with one query.
 The request must be sent to the $batch Url with a POST request.

 ```
 POST $batch